DevashishX/devtext/README.md

 * Use of Curser Keys to Navigate

+* Home and End

 * Find and Replace

 * Pageup and Pagedown

+* Cut-Paste and Copy-Paste

 _ _ _ _ _ _ _ _ _